-“Folic acid, a B-complex vitamin, is required to make red blood cells and a folic acid deficiency automatically leads to a low level of hemoglobin”, says Dr. Ahuja, Fortis Hospital.
+“Folic acid, a B-complex vitamin, is required to make red blood cells and a folic acid deficiency automatically leads to a low level of haemoglobin”, says Dr. Ahuja, Fortis Hospital.
 Some good food sources of folic acid are green leafy vegetables, sprouts, dried beans, wheat germ, peanuts, bananas, broccoli and chicken liver.
-“Beetroot is also highly recommended to increase the body’s red blood cell count as it is high in folic acid as well as iron, potassium and fiber”, says Nutritionist and Dietician Sheela Krishnaswamy.
+“Beetroot is also highly recommended to increase the body's red blood cell count as it is high in folic acid as well as iron, potassium and fiber”, says Nutritionist and Dietician Sheela Krishnaswamy.

 4. An Apple (or Pomegranate) a Day Keeps The Doctor Away

 An apple a day can help maintain a normal level of haemoglobin, since apples are rich in iron plus other health-friendly components that are required for a healthy haemoglobin count.
 You can either eat 1 apple a day, or drink juice made with ½ cup each of apple and beetroot juice twice a day.
 Add a dash of ginger or lemon juice for extra flavour.
 “Pomegranate is also rich in iron, calcium, fiber and protein.
 Its nutritional value can help increase haemoglobin and promote healthy blood flow”, says Dr. Jaibharat.